osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 ### Rule Types

 A rule type is simply the declaration of a rule that specifies the rule's name, arguments and argument types or values.
-Rule types have the same syntax as rule head, and are preceded by the keyword `type`.
+Rule types have the same syntax as rule heads and are preceded by the keyword `type`:

-For example,

 ```polar
 type has_permission(actor: Actor, action: String, resource: Resource);
 ```

-The above rule type specifies that any rule with the name `has_permission` must have three arguments, where the first argument matches `Actor`, the second argument matches `String`, and the third argument matches `Resource`.
+The above rule type specifies that any rule with the name `has_permission` must have three arguments where the first argument matches `Actor`, the second argument matches `String`, and the third argument matches `Resource`.

 Argument matching is determined in the same way that matching is determined for rule evaluation.
 See [Patterns and Matching](#patterns-and-matching).

 Rule types are optional.
-If a rule type exists with the same name as a rule, then the rule must match that type or else an error will be thrown at policy load-time.
+If a rule type exists with the same name as a rule, then the rule must match that type or else an error will be thrown when the policy is loaded.

 You can find a reference for built-in rule types [here](reference/polar/builtin_rule_types).

 ## Actor and Resource Blocks

-Actor and Resource Blocks provide a way to organize policies by actor and resource types.
+Actor and resource blocks provide a way to organize authorization logic by application type.
 These blocks are especially useful for expressing role-based access control logic.